tomkadwill/tomkadwill.github.io/_posts/2020-06-28-rails-api-tutorial-part-1-create-rails-api-project-and-routing.markdown

 #### My background

-I'm a software engineer with 10 years industry experience and I've been building Ruby on Rails applications for the majority of that time.
-A lot of my time with Rails has been spent working on backend API applications.
+I'm a software engineer with 10 years industry experience and I've been building Ruby on Rails applications for much of that time.
+A lot of my time with Rails has been spent working on backend APIs.
 In this tutorial I want to share that knowledge.

 #### The application

 In this tutorial series we're going to build an API backend for a book store.
+The API should allow us to do things like list the books we have in store, add new books to the store and delete books from our store's database.

 #### Installing Rails

 This tutorial assumes you have Ruby/Rails installed on your machine.
-If you haven't done so already [GoRails has a good tutorial on how to do that](https://gorails.com/setup/osx/10.15-catalina).
+If you haven't done so already [GoRails has a good guide on how to do that](https://gorails.com/setup/osx/10.15-catalina).

 #### Creating a new Rails API app

+To build the application we're going to be using Rails API-only.
+This allows us to generate a specialised Rails application that has all the functionality required for building APIs.
 For a full list of what Rails API-only applications include, you can [read the docs](https://guides.rubyonrails.org/api_app.html).
-At a high level, Rails API does not include the view rendering logic but does include controllers, models, routing, etc.
+At a high level, Rails API-only does not include the view rendering logic but does include controllers, models, routing, etc.

 Let's create a new Rails API-only application.
 I'm naming my application "nile" but you can call it whatever you want.
 To create the application run the following command in the terminal: